tankakatan/node-tools/README.md

 ## 1. nodeapp

-A FreeBSD `rc`-deamon that starts Node server specified with application directory, filename and `node` output location.
+A FreeBSD `rc`-deamon that starts Node server specified with application directory and filename and `node` output location.

 The script should be stored at `/usr/local/etc/rc.d`.
 It uses the standard `/etc/rc.subr` API and `/etc/rc.conf` file that should contain the following parameters: